International Affairs KZ

 First head of JICA’s independent office in Tajikistan on cooperation with Japan

-Hideki Tanabe is a Japanese diplomat and an expert in international development who stood at the origins of the Japan International Cooperation Agency (JICA) in Tajikistan.
-He became the first Head of JICA’s independent office in the country in 2017, when the agency’s representation transitioned from a branch under Uzbekistan to a fully autonomous structure
+Hideki Tanabe is a senior international development expert who stood at the origins of the Japan International Cooperation Agency (JICA) in Tajikistan.
+Having completed his tenure as the first Head of JICA’s independent office in the country, which he led since its establishment in 2017, he played a key role in integrating Japanese technical assistance

 Read More